The Best Hikes in Death Valley to Challenge Your Body (and Mind)

 No Mirage: A Desert Waterfall

-Although it’s a good 60 miles from the Oasis at Death Valley, Darwin Falls in the park’s Panamint Springs area on State Highway 190 is well worth the drive.
+Although it’s a good 60 miles from the Oasis at Death Valley, Darwin Falls in the park’s Panamint Springs area on State Highway 190 is one of the best hikes in Death Valley and well worth the drive.
 After all, there aren’t many places in the Mojave Desert where you can see a waterfall.

 But fed by a spring, this modest cascade flows year-round, plunging down a mossy rock face and into a most undesert-like grotto fringed by willows.
 The waterfall that you can see is actually just a small section of a much taller waterfall that begins higher up.
 The two-mile round-trip hike isn’t especially challenging but does involve several crossings of the shallow, narrow stream.